Rudranarayan-Saho0/Personal-Portfolio/JSONBIN_SETUP.md

 2. Verify that your API key and bin ID are correct
 3. Make sure your JSONbin.io account is active
 4. Try submitting a new message to see if it appears
+5. If JSONbin.io is not working, messages will still be saved to local storage

 ## Security Considerations